-By providing framework users with an organized and exhaustive list of all the predefined customization points, or at least, the most important and frequently used, readers can evaluate if the framework is applicable to the problems at hands, and therefore to decide with more confidence whether or not to reuse it.
+Consequences By providing framework users with an organized and exhaustive list of all the predefined customization points, or at least, the most important and frequently used, readers can evaluate faster if the framework is applicable to the problems at hands, and therefore to decide with more confidence to reuse it or not.

-After knowing the points to customize, whether the knowledge was gathered from own experience, others' knowledge, or documentation (e.g. CUSTOMIZATION POINTS, GRADED EXAMPLES, or COOKBOOKS AND RECIPES), framework users can then start learning which tasks must be carried on to customize them properly, possibly supported by the prescriptive information provided by the COOKBOOKS AND RECIPES related with those customization points.
-In addition, they can use the descriptive information provided for each CUSTOMIZATION POINT to learn more about how its flexibility is supported, and the information about its DESIGN INTERNALS to know in detail how the framework is designed.
+After knowing the points to customize, whether the knowledge was gathered from own experience, others knowledge, or documentation (e.g. "CUSTOMIZATION POINTS", "GRADED EXAMPLES", or "COOKBOOKS AND RECIPES"), framework users can then start learning which tasks must be carried on to customize them properly, possibly supported by the prescriptive information provided by the "COOKBOOKS AND RECIPES" related with those customizable points.
+In addition, they can use the descriptive information provided for each "CUSTOMIZATION POINT" to learn more about how its flexibility is supported, and the information about its "DESIGN INTERNALS" to know in detail how the framework is designed.

-Although adding some possible redundancy, lists of CUSTOMIZATION POINTS are easy to use and browse and provide a good balance between prescriptive and descriptive information thus being a good complement to the prescriptive information of COOKBOOKS AND RECIPES and the descriptive information of DESIGN INTERNALS.
+Although adding some possible redundancy, lists of "CUSTOMIZATION POINTS" are easy to use and browse and provides a good balance between prescriptive and descriptive information thus being a good complement to the prescriptive information of "COOKBOOKS AND RECIPES" and the descriptive information of "DESIGN INTERNALS".

-4. Pattern Design Internals
+Pattern Design Internals